-Born in Portland, Maine in the year of 1859, she grew up with stepfather William (a barber at that time according to the 1870 Census) and Sarah (housewife) Hopkins.
+Born in Portland, Maine in the year of 1859 to free African American parents, she grew up with stepfather William (a barber at that time according to the 1870 Census) and Sarah (housewife) Hopkins.
 Pauline ended up raised in Boston in a good household.
-Her biological father was Benjamin Northup, the man whom her mother Sarah married prior to William.
+Her biological father was Benjamin Northup, the man to whom her mother Sarah married prior to William.
 Pauline became known by her stepfather’s last name.

 She became interested in the arts, theater and singing as her parents had already founded the Hopkins Colored Troubadours, a Family Theater Company.
 She performed as singer in the company which was known for bringing great entertainment for audiences in the style of musical comedies.
 The Family Theater Company also entertained as support for other acts.

-She loved entertaining so much that it was in 1879 that she wrote her first play titled Slaves’ Escape or The Underground Railroad making her a playright at the age of 20.
+She loved entertaining so much that it was in 1879 that she wrote her first play titled Slaves’ Escape or The Underground Railroad making her a playwright at the age of 20.

 In 1881, the Hopkins Colored Troubadours performed their own musical play “The Flight for Freedom” which was a narrative of an escape of a band of refugees in the days before the war, “interspersed with musical selections, both vocal and instrumental”.
 Pauline’s father, William, played the overseer character Jim and Pauline was part of the Troubadour Quartet that sang in between scenes, the favorite selection being “The Sunny Southern Home”.